BinWang0213/MRST_Shale/README.md

 | Case 3  | Case3_HistoryMatching_Barnett.m  | 28 vertical HFs history matching case of Barnett Shale (Cao et al, 2016) |
 | Case 4  | Case4_NaturalFrac_Geomechanics_Barnett.m  | Same with Case 3 but with non-planar HFs, random generated NFs and geomechanics effect |

+## License
+Please cite this project when you using it in your project

+Wang, B. MRST-Shale: An Open-Source Framework for Generic Numerical Modeling of Unconventional Shale and Tight Gas Reservoirs.
+Preprints 2020, 2020010080 (doi: 10.20944/preprints202001.0080.v1).

 ## Reference

 * Alghalandis, Y.F., 2017.
 ADFNE: Open source software for discrete fracture network engineering, two and three dimensional applications.
 Computers & Geosciences, 102, pp.1-11.